-[D.10.3 varied by PR729672, PR742256, PR762969, PR774051]
+[D.10.3 varied by PR729672, PR742256, PR762969, PR774051, PR786538 ppc 01Jul25]

-- D.10.3 The minimum amount payable to the employee during the trial period must be no less than \$106 per week. - D.10.4 Work trials should include induction or training as appropriate to the job being trialled. - D.10.5 Where the employer and employee wish to establish a continuing employment relationship following the completion of the trial period, a further contract of employment will be entered into based on the outcome of assessment under clause D.5.
+- D.10.3 The minimum amount payable to the employee during the trial period must be no less than \$109 per week. - D.10.4 Work trials should include induction or training as appropriate to the job being trialled. - D.10.5 Where the employer and employee wish to establish a continuing employment relationship following the completion of the trial period, a further contract of employment will be entered into based on the outcome of assessment under clause 0.

 Schedule E-Agreement to Take Annual Leave in Advance

 Link to PDF copy of Agreement to Take Annual Leave in Advance.

-Nama of amplayaa

 Name of employee:

 Name of employer:

 The employer and employee agree that the employee will take a period of paid annual leave before the employee has accrued an entitlement to the leave:

 The amount of leave to be taken in advance is: hours/days

 The leave in advance will commence on://20

 Signature of employee:

 Date signed://20

 Name of employer representative:

 Signature of employer representative:

 Date signed://20

 [If the employee is under 18 years of age - include:]

 I agree that:

 if, on termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken under this agreement, then the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.

-Name of parent/guardian:
+Name of parent/guardian: -

 Signature of parent/guardian:

 Date signed://20

 Schedule F-Agreement to Cash Out Annual Leave

 Link to PDF copy of Agreement to Cash Out Annual Leave.

 Name of employee:

 Name of employer:

 The employer and employee agree to the employee cashing out a particular amount of the employee's accrued paid annual leave:

 The amount of leave to be cashed out is: hours/days

-The payment to be made to the employee for the leave is: \$ subject to deduction of income tax/after deduction of income tax (strike out where not applicable)
+The payment to be made to the employee for the leave is: \$

 The payment will be made to the employee on://20

 Signature of employee:

 Date signed://20

 Name of employer representative:

 Signature of employer representative:

 Date signed://20

 Include if the employee is under 18 years of age:

 Name of parent/guardian:

 Signature of parent/guardian:

 Date signed://20